dotnet/android/Documentation/guides/BuildProcess.md

       - `jmethodID` caching of Java Callable Wrapper constructors for managed subclasses.

-    The default value is `XamarinAndroid`.
+    The default value is `XAJavaInterop1`.

-    The default value will change in a future release.

 ### Resource Properties